Teresa Giudice And Melissa Gorga: ‘RHONJ’ Star Caught Bonding Over Death

-Teresa Giudice has been keeping a low profile since sending her husband to prison almost a year ago.
-Teresa decided to return to The Real Housewives of New Jersey, so she could pay the bills, take care of her daughters and promote her new business ventures.
+Teresa Giudice has been keeping a low profile since her husband went to prison almost a year ago.
+Teresa decided to return to The Real Housewives of New Jersey so she could pay the bills, take care of her daughters, and promote her new business ventures.
 However, Giudice didn’t plan on losing her mother suddenly while filming the show.
-Earlier this month, Teresa’s mother suddenly passed away at the age of 66 and she leaves behind her husband, Giacinto Gorga, and her two children, Teresa and Joe Gorga.
+Earlier this month, Teresa’s mother suddenly passed away at the age of 66, and she leaves behind her husband Giacinto Gorga and her two children, Teresa and Joe Gorga.

-According to a new tweet, Teresa Giudice was caught bonding with Melissa Gorga on a beach recently, clearly mourning the loss of her mother.
-And of course, Melissa is also devastated, as she has lost her mother-in-law and one can imagine that her husband, Joe Gorga, is so sad over losing his mother.
-Teresa hasn’t revealed why her mother suddenly passed away at the age of 66, but she may open up about this on The Real Housewives of New Jersey.
+According to a new tweet, Teresa Giudice was recently caught bonding with Melissa Gorga on a beach while clearly mourning the loss of her mother.
+And of course, Melissa is also devastated, as she has lost her mother-in-law, and one can imagine that her husband, Joe Gorga, is sad about losing his mother.
+Teresa hasn’t revealed why her mother suddenly passed away at the age of 66, but she might open up about this on The Real Housewives of New Jersey.
 Bravo is expected to announce the return of the show later this summer.

-“Teresa and Melissa share an emotional moment in Boca remembering the late Antonia Gorga #RHONJ,” a Twitter account called Bravoholic revealed recently, sharing a picture of the two ladies sitting on a beach, crying and bonding over this loss.
+“Teresa and Melissa share an emotional moment in Boca remembering the late Antonia Gorga #RHONJ,” a Twitter account called Bravoholic revealed recently, sharing a picture of the two ladies sitting on a beach, crying, and bonding over this loss.

 Teresa and Melissa share an emotional moment in Boca remembering the late Antonia Gorga ❤ #RHONJ pic.twitter.com/Id9eCu5wX5